yesols/yesols.github.io/projects.md

 ## Past Projects

 ### Genetics of Lipoprotein Lipase Activity
-Lipoprotein lipase (LPL) is an important enzyme in triglyeride metabolism and is implicated in cardiac diseases and metabolic syndrome.
+Lipoprotein lipase (LPL) is an important enzyme in triglyceride metabolism and is implicated in cardiac diseases and metabolic syndrome.
 I studied the relationship between lipid traits and LPL activity in Mexican Americans using statistical analyses and various computational tools.

 ### Clinical Projects